rgriebl/brickstore/installation.md

 installation.
 Then start BrickStore from your computer's `Applications` folder.

-Please note: the standard version will only install on macOS 11 or newer.
+**Please note:** the standard version will only install on macOS 13 or newer.
-Both 10.14 and 10.15 are still supported by the *legacy* build though, but this might have problems with some web cams not working correctly.
+10.14, 10.15, 11 and 12 are still supported by the *legacy* build though, but this might have problems with some web cams not working correctly.

 ***